Skip to content

 Environment variables are private in public vals

-For example, in this public script val, you can see that I’m using a discord bot’s environment variable, but you cannot run this code or get the value of the environment variable.
+For example, in this public val, you can see that I’m using a Discord bot’s environment variable, but you cannot run this code or get the value of the environment variable.

-If you expose an HTTP API or email handler val, those vals can be triggered by anyone who knows their URL or email address, but they still can’t access your environment variables.
+If you expose an HTTP or Email trigger, the underlying code can be triggered by anyone who knows the URL or email address, but they still can’t access your environment variables directly.
 This is how server-side code normally works.
-If someone wants to run your code with their environment variables, they need to import your code and run it in their own vals.
+If someone wants to run your code with their environment variables, they need to remix your val and run their copy.